Medical Negligence Lawyers

 Frequently Asked Questions

-Many factors come into play when determining the compensation you may be entitled to for a medical negligence claim.
-Factors such as the degree of the injury, permanent impairment and earning capacity will all impact the amount of compensation you may be entitled to.
+Many factors come into play when determining compensation.
+Factors such as the degree of the injury, permanent impairment rate and loss of earning capacity all change the amount of compensation benefits you may be awarded.

 At Withstand Lawyers, our compensation lawyers are confident of their expertise and we will act for you on a No Win No Fee basis.
 The process of bringing a medical negligence claim can be complex and overwhelming.
 We will fight for your rights and use our experience and knowledge to maximise your compensation.